Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Enumerative Problems of Matrices

 \begin{corollary} Let $I \subseteq [k] \times [m]$ be a non-zero set of indices.
 For all $0 \le j \le k$ the number of $k \times m$ rank $j$ matrices $M$ over $\F_q$ such that $\sum_{(s,t) \in I} M_{st}=0$ is

 where $M(I)$ denotes the $k \times m$ matrix defined, for all $(s,t) \in [k] \times [m]$, by $M(I)_{st}:= 1$ if $(s,t) \in I$, and $M(I)_{st}:= 0$ otherwise. \end{corollary}

-The computation of the number of matrices over $\F_q$ with given size, rank and zero entries in a prescribed region is an active research area in combinatorics and combinatorial statistics (see e.g. \cite{haglund}, \cite{counting}, \cite{molti}, \cite{stemb} and the references within).
+The computation of the number of matrices over $\F_q$ with given size, rank and zero entries in a prescribed region is an active research area in combinatorics and combinatorial statistics (see, among others \cite{haglund}, \cite{counting}, \cite{molti}, \cite{stemb} and the references therein).
 Such matrices can be regarded as $q$-analogues of permutations with restricted positions.
-It turns out that some instances of this problem can be investigated using MacWilliams identities for the rank support, as we now show.
+It turns out that some instances of this type of enumeration problems can be investigated using MacWilliams identities for the rank support, as we now show.